There is a lot of info healthy foods helping you lose weight.

 Most salad dressings that you purchase in the grocery store are made with soybean or other unhealthy oils.

 The better choice is to make a salad dressing using ingredients like olive oil, lemon, garlic and other spices.
+According to MedlinePlus, salad dressings are okay – as long as they are used in moderation.

 Takeaway: Commercial salad dressings are loaded with artificial ingredients and made from unhealthy oils.
 It’s best to make your own using just a few simple ingredients.